Ardenet/GraphLoRA/README.md

 > This is the official project's fork.
-Added `uv` and CPU support for easier code replication.
+Added `uv` support for easier code replication.

 # GraphLoRA